socialplanning/repopencore/README.txt

 for all opencore-related activity (so your site will be at /oc/openplans/) but if you configure everything correctly the functional integration will actually Just Work.

+Remember that you will need to run `paster setup-app opencore.ini#tasktracker` or similar on initial TaskTracker installation to set up the database.